bibviz/bibviz/README.md

 BibViz Project
 ==============
 A project to visualize negative aspects of the Bible in a way that is not only visually appealing but that makes exploring those aspects of the book quick and intuitive.
-The main focus of the project is Bible contradictions, but it also highlights scientific and historical inaccuracies, cruelty & violence, misogyny, and homophobia.
+The main focus of the project is [Bible contradictions](http://bibviz.com/), but it also highlights biblical scientific and historical inaccuracies, [cruelty & violence in the Bible](http://bibviz.com/), [misogyny in the Bible](http://bibviz.com/), and [homophobia in the Bible](http://bibviz.com/).

 Data for the website is generated from various sources, including the Skeptic's Annotated Bible, Infidels.org, EvilBible.com, etc. See the `scripts` directory for how each piece was generated.
 Note that some information is managed by hand as not everything can be generated from the source pages.